 Remove qBittorrent or qBittorrent-nox

 To uninstall qBittorrent completely, first remove the PPA you imported earlier.
-If you need a refresher on purging repositories, the remove a PPA on Ubuntu guide walks through every cleanup method.
+The remove a PPA on Ubuntu guide covers every cleanup method.

 Remove the PPA with the appropriate command: